Vereeniging: History

 In 1879, George William Stow was commissioned by the Orange Free State government to look for coal deposits in the Bethlehem district With no deposits found he moved northwards to Maccauvlei on the Vaal River and then crossed the river to the Transvaal side.
-On the farm Leeuwkuil, he found a coal deposits twelve feet thick.
-But the Orange Free State government believed that it was too far away and there was a lack of transport so turned down the idea of mining.
-Stow settled in Kimberley in order to find a job where he met Samuel Marks who realized after hearing the formers story, the opportunity for coal at the Kimberley diamond fields for energy generation.
-Marks formed the De Zuid Afrikaanshe en Oranje Vrystaatsche Kolen and Mineralen Vereeniging (South African and Orange Free State Coal and Mineral Association) and sent Stow to purchase the farms where the coal was found.
-On the 25 November 1880 he purchased the farm Leeuwkuil for £5,000 and 12,000 acres.
+On the farm Leeuwkuil, he found a coal deposit twelve feet thick.
+But the Orange Free State government believed that the deposit was too far away and there was a lack of transport so turned down the idea of mining there.

+Stow settled in Kimberley to find a job, where he met Samuel Marks.
+After hearing Stow's story, Marks saw an opportunity to use the coal for energy generation at the Kimberley diamond fields.
+Marks formed De Zuid Afrikaanshe en Oranje Vrystaatsche Kolen and Mineralen Vereeniging (The South African and Orange Free State Coal and Mineral Association) and sent Stow to purchase the farms where the coal was found.
+On 25 November 1880 he purchased the 12,000 acre farm Leeuwkuil for £5,000.
 Marks' agent J.G.
-Fraser would purchase the farm Klipplaatdrift of 6,000 acres from Karl August Pistorius in October 1881 for £15,500.
+Fraser also purchased the 6,000 acre Klipplaatdrift farm from Karl August Pistorius in October 1881 for £15,500.
 This was opposite the farm Maccauvlei.

-From 1881, coal was taken by ox-wagon to Kimberley and by 1882 there was so much development that there was a need to survey a village on the two farms and the Volksraad agreed naming it after the company's shortened name Vereeniging.
+From 1881, coal was taken by ox-wagon to Kimberley, and by 1882 there was so much development around the mining area that a village was surveyed on the two former farms.
+The Volksraad agreed to name it Vereeniging, a shortened version of the company's name.

 Second Boer War

-The city is the location where the Treaty of Vereeniging ending the Second Boer War (1899–1902) was negotiated by the delegates of the South African Republic, Orange Free State and the British Empire.
-During the conflict, a concentration camp was set up in the area by the British.
-The concentration camp at Vereeniging was set up in September 1900, and by October 1901 housed 185 men, 330 women, and 452 children.
+The Treaty of Vereeniging ending the Second Boer War (1899–1902) was negotiated here by delegates of the South African Republic, the Orange Free State, and the British Empire.
+During the conflict, a concentration camp was set up in the area by the British in September 1900, and by October 1901 it housed 185 men, 330 women, and 452 children.
 Conditions at the camp were very poor: drinking water was brought by cart from a fountain (there was no direct water supply although it was situated next to the Vaal River) and there were only 24 latrines.
 Most inmates lived in bell-tents but there was a dispensary and a school.

-The Concentration camp was situated where the Mittal Steel plant (Vaal Works) is situated.
-Today, the Maccauvlei Golf Course is on the opposite side of the Vaal River to where the concentration camp was and a Garden of Remembrance is situated at Maccauvlei.
-All the British Soldiers killed in and around Vereeniging during the war were re-buried on this site.
+The concentration camp was situated where the Mittal Steel plant (Vaal Works) is situated.
+Today, the Maccauvlei Golf Course is on the opposite side of the Vaal River to where the concentration camp was, and a Garden of Remembrance is situated at Maccauvlei.
+All the British soldiers killed in and around Vereeniging during the war were re-buried on this site.